codejpg/snake_game/README.md

 Functionality added:
 - Snake growth
 - Start screen, pause screen, game over
+- Buttons to start and restart game
 - Added font + stylized visuals
+- Added a custom head for the snake
+- Food changes color after being eaten
-- Snake loops over game edges
+- Snake loops over game edges (may not be used in the end)